Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Methods

 \subsection{Mock SEDs}

-\citet{Katz2023} post-processed 1,380 star-forming galaxies from \sphinx\ with $\mathrm{SFR_{10}}>0.3\,\msunyr$ at $4.64<z<10$, where $\mathrm{SFR_{10}}$ is the star formation rate (SFR) averaged over the last 10 Myr, deriving dust-attenuated SEDs for 10 viewing angles per galaxy.
-In particular, using the same IMF parameters as in the simulation, i.e., a mass cut-off of 0.1-100\,\msun\ with slopes of -1.3 at low mass and -2.35 at high mass, the authors first computed intrinsic stellar continua with BPASS v2.2.1.
+\citet{Katz2023} post-processed 1,380 star-forming galaxies from \sphinx\ with $\mathrm{SFR_{10}}>0.3\,\msunyr$ at $4.64<z<10$, where $\mathrm{SFR_{10}}$ is the star formation rate (SFR) averaged over the last 10 Myr, deriving dust-attenuated SEDs for ten viewing angles per galaxy.
+The sample was restricted to post-processed galaxies that are likely to be observable with JWST, adopting a limiting UV magnitude of $M_\mathrm{UV}\approx-17$ \citep{Katz2023,Rieke2023}.
+In particular, using the same IMF parameters as in the simulation --- a mass cutoff of 0.1-100\,\msun\ with slopes of -1.3 at low mass and -2.35 at high mass --- the authors first computed the intrinsic stellar continua with BPASS v2.2.1.
 They subsequently incorporated the contribution of 52 emission lines and the nebular continuum (free-free, free-bound, and two-photon) using \cloudy\ \citep[][v17.03]{Ferland2017}.
-These emission lines include strong lines such as Ly$\alpha$ 1216 \text{\AA}, [OIII] 4959/5007 \text{\AA}, and H$\alpha$ 6563 \text{\AA}, which strongly influence broadband photometry \citep{Zackrisson2008,Schaerer2009}.
-For H and He emission lines, recombinative and collisional rates were derived from non-equilibrium ionization fractions directly extracted from the simulations when the local Stromgren sphere was resolved.
-Conversely, in under-resolved cells, line luminosities were estimated from precomputed \cloudy\ model grids under the assumption of spherical geometry.
-The resulting intrinsic SEDs were then propagated with the Monte Carlo radiative transfer code {\sc Rascas} \citep{Michel-Dansac2020}, which self-consistently models resonant and non-resonant line transfer together with absorption and scattering by Small Magellanic Cloud (SMC)-type dust.
+These emission lines include strong lines such as Ly$\alpha$ 1216 \text{\AA}, [OIII] 4959/5007 \text{\AA}, and H$\alpha$ 6563 \text{\AA}, which strongly influence broad-band photometry \citep{Zackrisson2008,Schaerer2009}.
+For the H and He emission lines, recombinative and collisional rates were derived from non-equilibrium ionisation fractions directly extracted from the simulations when the local Stromgren sphere was resolved.
+Conversely, in under-resolved cells, the line luminosities were estimated from pre-computed \cloudy\ model grids under the assumption of spherical geometry.
+The resulting intrinsic SEDs were then propagated with the Monte Carlo radiative transfer code {\sc Rascas} \citep{Michel-Dansac2020}, which self-consistently models resonant and non-resonant line transfer together with absorption and scattering by Small Magellanic Cloud (SMC) type dust.
 The dust content was assumed to scale with the neutral hydrogen density, following the model proposed by \citet{Laursen_2009}.
 Importantly, the attenuation curve of a galaxy does not necessarily resemble the SMC curve, as it is also determined by the spatial distribution of dust relative to the stars and by the total dust content \citep{Narayanan2018, Trayford2019}.